dfbarrero/aiCourse/assignments/neuroevolution/neuroevolution.md

 R2p2 provides some interesting configuration files:

 * **scenario-neuro.json**: Scenario with a minimalistic track as shown in the figure.
 Please observe that you can enable or disable the GUI with the parameter *gui*.

 * **robot-neuro.json**: Description of the robot used for neuroevolution, by default it contains five sonar sensors.

 * **controller-neuro.json**: Neuronal controller configuration.
-You can use it to evolve the controller.
-The network must accept **five inputs** (which correspond to five sonars) and **two outputs** (linear and angular velocities).

 * **scenario-neuro-simple.json**: Scenario to test a fixed ANN.
+This scenario serves to observe the robot behavior with an evolved network.
+It uses the *controller-neuro-simple.json* controller.

 * **controller-neuro-simple.json**: Neuronal controller with fixed weights for testing purposes.
 Please observe that *neurocontroller.py* must have the proper ANN topology.
 By default it implements a static robot (all zero weights).

 You will not need to touch these files, with the exception of the GUI parameter in the scenario configuration and the weights in *controller-neuro-simple.launch*.

-The folder *r2p2* contains the simulator code along with two files of interest in this assignment:

-* **neurocontroller.py**: Script that almost implements the controller and fitness assessment.
-The script takes an array of floats with the network weights from a temporal file (do not worry by the implementation details), builds the network, feeds it with the normalized sensors measures and controls the motion with its output.
-This script already has implemented the input and output layers with five and two neurons.
-You must modify this file to setup the netowrk topology, i.e., the number of hidden layers and the number of neurons in each one.
+You need to touch two files:

+* **controller-neuro.json**: This file defines the topology of the hidden layer as a list of integers.
+The simulator defines a fixed input layer with **five neurons** (which correspond to five sonars) and an output layer with **two neurons** (linear and angular velocities).
+Please observe that this file also let you define the activation function in the hidden layer (by default tanh) along with the simulation time (15 seconds by default, you should not touch it) and whether this controller is going to be evolved or not.

 * **evolution.py**: It must implement the evolutive algorithm which will optimize the network weights (i.e. the robot training).
-This file contains the implementation of the fitness function that must be used, *evaluate_ann()*.
+This file contains the implementation of the fitness function (*evaluate_ann()*) that must be used.
 You must complete this file to implement the optimization algorithm.

 A potential source of problems is that the neuronal controller **must receive a vector with the same number of values than weights has the network**, otherwise it will raise an error (numpy will comply that it is unable to reshape an array).
 Do not forget that the number of weights in the ANN must include the neurons bias.
 The simulator shows the number of weights to ease debugging.

+A tricky issue is how to map the array of weights given to *evaluate_ann()* to the actual weights in the ANN.
+Fortunately, that is almost irrelevant because the the network will eventually learn where each input and output neuron is connected to.

 ## Fitness assessment

 The fitness is computed as the sum of the distance traveled by the robot, as measured by the odometry.
 In case of collision with a wall, the evolution is stopped.
-The scenenario has been configured to run the simulation for 15 seconds, after which the simulation is stopped and the fitness returned.
+The scenenario has been configured to run the simulation for 15 seconds, after which the simulation is stopped and the fitness value returned.

-A tricky issue is how to map the array of weights given to *evaluate_ann()* to the actual weights in the ANN.
-Fortunately, that is almost irrelevant because the the network will eventually learn where each input and output neuron is connected to.

 ## Neuroevolution execution